Explore health content from A to Z.

 I need information about...

-Your spine stretches from the base of your skull to your tailbone.
-It's composed of 33 bones (vertebrae) that help support your body.
-These bones also protect your spinal cord, the important branch of your nervous system that carries messages from your brain to your body.
-A broken (fractured) bone in your neck or spine can be very serious.
+The spine stretches from the base of the skull to the tailbone.
+It's composed of 33 bones (vertebrae) that help support the body.
+These bones also protect the spinal cord, the important branch of your nervous system that carries messages from the brain to the body.
+A broken (fractured) bone in the neck or spine can be very serious.
 In some cases it can lead to paralysis or death.
 Emergency care is crucial.

-A person with a neck or spine injury should not move or be moved.
+Do not move a person with a neck or spine injury.
 The person should lie still and wait for an emergency medical team.
-It can help for someone to gently support the person's head with both hands until help arrives.
-If a person is in danger and MUST be moved:
+It can help for someone to gently hold the person's head to keep it from moving until help arrives.

 Severe back or neck pain